-32 https://broadbandusa.ntia.doc.gov/policies/CostQuest-
+32 https://broadbandusa.ntia.doc.gov/policies/CostQuest-Licensing#:~:text=Tier%20E%20licenses%20are%20intended,authorized%20by%20IIJA%20%C2%A7%2060105).

-Licensing#:~:text=Tier%20E%20licenses%20are%20intended,authorized%20by%20IIJA%20%C2%A7%2060105).

-Table 2

-Description of Acceptable Challenge Types
+Table 2Description of Acceptable Challenge Types

-Code Challenge Type Description Specific Examples Permissible rebuttals A Availability The broadband service identified is not offered at the location, including a unit of a multiple dwelling unit (MDU).
+Code Challenge Description Specific Examples Permissible Type rebuttals A Availability The broadband service identified is not offered at the location, including a unit of a multiple dwelling unit (MDU).
 Screenshot of provider webpage.
 A service request was refused within the last 180 days (e.g., an email or letter from a provider).
 Lack of suitable infrastructure (e.g., no fiber on pole).
 A letter or email dated within the last 365 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.33 A letter or email dated within the last 365 days indicating that a provider requested more than the standard installation fee to connect this location or that a Provider quoted an amount more than the provider's standard installation charge to connect service at the location.
 The provider shows that the location subscribes to or has subscribed within the last 12 months, e.g., with a copy of a customer bill.
 If the evidence was a screenshot and believed to be in error, a screenshot shows service availability.
 The provider submits evidence that the service is now available as a standard installation, e.g., via a copy of an offer sent to the location.
-S Speed The actual speed of the service tier falls below the unserved or underserved thresholds.
-Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests. (the IOB has approved Ookla speedtests) Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.
+S Speed The actual speed of the Speed test by subscriber, Provider has service tier falls below showing the insufficient speed countervailing speed test the unserved or and meeting the requirements evidence showing underserved thresholds. for speed tests. (the IOB has approved Ookla speedtests) sufficient speed, e.g., from their own network approved Ookia speedlesis) management system.
 L Latency The round-trip latency of the broadband service exceeds 100 ms. 34 Speed test by subscriber, showing the excessive latency.
 Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system or the CAF performance measurements.
-35 D Data cap The only service plans marketed to consumers impose an Screenshot of provider webpage.
-The provider has terms of service showing that it does not impose an
+35 D Data cap The only service plans marketed to consumers impose an unreasonable capacity Screenshot of provider webpage.
+Service description provided to consumer.
+The provider has terms of service showing that it does not impose an unreasonable data cap or